xiaopenghong/xiaopenghong.github.io/_pages/about.md

 * I will soon work at <i>Harbin Institue of Technology</i>.
 I was an <i> Distinguished Research Fellow </i> at <i>Xi’an Jiaotong University</i> from Feburary 2019 to October 2021.
 {: .notice--primary}
-* I received my Ph.D. degree in computer application and technology from <i>Harbin Institute of Technology, Harbin, P. R. China</i>, in 2010.
-{: .notice--info}
-* I have become a <i>Docent</i> with <i>the Center for Machine Vision and Signal Analysis (CMVS), University of Oulu, Finland, since March, 2018 </i>, where I had been a scientist researcher from 2011 to 2019.
-{: .notice--info}
-* I have published over 50 articles in mainstream journals and conferences such as IEEE T-PAMI, IEEE T-IP, IEEE T-NNLS, IEEE CVPR, IEEE ICCV, AAAI, and ACM UbiComp with a total Google Scholar citation over 2600, an H-index =26 and an H10-index = 46.
-Global media have reported my research including MIT Technology Review and Daily Mail.
-{: .notice--info}
-* I have been an area chair/senior PC of IJCAI21, AAAI 22/21, ACM MM 21/20, IEEE IPTA 16, and IEEE PCSPA 11 and (co-)organized one journal special issue and five international workshops, and served as a reviewer for about 30 journals (such as IEEE TPAMI, Springer IJCV, IEEE TIP, TNNLS, T Cybernetics, TCSVT, TAFFC, and TMM) and conferences like CVPR, ICCV, ECCV, and ACM MM, etc. I am a member of IEEE/CAS, AAAI, and CCF.
-{: .notice--info}
-* I have been a PI of several projects such as the National Key R&D Program Projects, PRC and Infotech Oulu Postdoctoral funding project, and the project manager of an Academy of Finland ICT 2023 funding project (also the only co-writer of that proposal).
+I am a professor at Harbin Institute of Technology (HIT), PRC.
+I had been a professor at Xi'an Jiaotong University, P. R. China and a senior researcher/adjunct professor with University of Oulu, Finland until 2019.
+I received my Ph.D. degree in computer application and technology from HIT under the supervision of Prof. Wen GAO (FIEEE, FACM), in 2010.
+I have authored over 50 articles in top-tier publications and conferences such as IEEE T-PAMI, CVPR, ICCV, and AAAI.
+I have served as an area chair/SPC for ACM MM 21/20, AAAI 21/20, and IJCAI21, a guest editor for peer-reviewed journals like Patter Recognition Letter and Signal, Image and Video Processing, and a co-organizer for six international workshops in conjunction with IEEE CVPR, ACM MM, IEEE FG.
+My studies about subtle facial movement analysis have been reported by International media like MIT Technology Review also have been awarded the IEEE Finland Section best student conference paper of 2020.
+I have been a PI of several projects such as the National Key R&D Program Projects, PRC and Infotech Oulu Postdoctoral funding project, and the project manager of an Academy of Finland ICT 2023 funding project.

 {: .notice--info}
 * My current research interests include visual surveillance, continual learning, micro-expression analysis, and so forth.
 {: .notice--success}